mortie/xxsh/README.md

 To cross compile, overwrite the `CC` variable.
 For example, `make CC=aarch64-linux-gnu-gcc` will compile for 64-bit ARM.

+To make uBoot uInitrd with xxsh as the '/init' file, pass in `UINITRD_ARCH` to the uInitrd target.
+For example, `make CC=aarch64-linux-gnu-gcc UINITRD_ARCH=arm64 uInitrd` makes a uInitrd for arm64 with an xxsh compiled using aarch64-linux-gnu-gcc.

 ### Commands

 The built-in commands are: